Can You Sue Someone for Paralyzing You?

 How you got paralyzed will become a central focus of your case.

-The lawyers at Dansker & Aspromonte Associates have recovered compensation for paralysis cases caused by:
+The lawyers at Dansker & Aspromonte Associates LLP have recovered compensation for paralysis cases caused by:

 - Motor vehicle accidents